YottaDB/YDBDoc/AcculturationGuide/acculturation.rst

 **Exercise - Journaling from Scratch**

 *Create a directory (e.g., exDir) in your home directory.
-In it create a global directory that maps all variables starting with A or a in aA.dat and others in others.dat.
+In it, create a global directory that maps all variables starting with A or a in aA.dat and others in others.dat.
 Create the database files.
 Then enable and turn on before image journaling for both files.
 Start a process and update both databases.
 With the process open, kill the virtual machine.
 Reboot the virtual machine, see for yourself that you cannot access the database, then recover the database (which consists of two database files) and demonstrate that you can now access the database.*

 Hints: